Motor Memory Expansion Shapes Micro-Scale Dynamics of Naturalistic Skill Learning

 This article is not in any list yet, why not save it to one of your lists.Abstract

-We addressed this question across three experiments in which participants learned various naturalistic sequential keypress skills.
-Within each practice trial, we observed segments of high-initial-skill (HIS)—transient periods of elevated performance followed by skill drops—that persisted throughout training.
-The keypress content of HIS segments scaled with execution speed and systematically increased with practice, reflecting an expansion of keypress chunk content consistent with the progressive enlargement of working memory capacity.
-Importantly, HIS segment keypress content continued to rise even after overall performance plateaued.
-Theta–gamma phase–amplitude coupling (θ/γ PAC) and beta (β)-band bursts, mechanisms implicated in maintaining and binding individual actions into sequences in working memory, were elevated during HIS segments with hippocampal θ/γ PAC predicting HIS segment content.
+To address this gap, we conducted two experiments in which participants learnt naturalistic sequential keypress skills of different speeds.
+Within each practice trial, we reproducibly identified segments of high-initial-skill (HIS)—brief periods of elevated performance followed by skill drops—that persisted throughout training.
+The keypress content of HIS segments scaled with execution speed and systematically increased with practice, reflecting an expansion of keypress chunk content.
+Importantly, this expansion of chunk content continued even after overall performance plateaued, predicting skill as training progressed.